Destabilizing the Fundamental Mode of Black Holes: The Elephant and the Flea

 In the bottom-right panel of Fig.~\ref{fig:phase_diagrams} we show a similar ``phase diagram'' for Gaussian perturbations with different values of the amplitude $\epsilon$ and width $\sigma$.
 For clarity, in this case we show only the phase diagram boundaries corresponding to complete destabilization.
 A broader bump (i.e., a bump with larger values of $\sigma$) is more effective at destabilizing the fundamental mode.
 This is not simply due to the fact that we are fixing $\epsilon$ and increasing $\sigma$, thus producing a ``stronger'' perturbation of the original potential.
 We have repeated the analysis normalizing the Gaussian bump by $1 / \sqrt{2\pi \sigma}$, and we obtain qualitatively similar results (see the dotted line in the bottom-right panel).
 The fact that the QNM instability occurs for smaller $a$ when the bump is wider is not an artifact of the larger area under the curve.
-Our analysis of Gaussian perturbations is therefore consistent with the conclusions of Ref.~\cite{Jaramillo:2020tuu}: short length-scale (ultraviolet) perturbations do not destabilize the fundamental QNM, but large-scale (infrared) perturbations might.
-As we show in the Supplemental Material, the qualitative features of this study are confirmed by the analysis of a simple toy model consisting of a double rectangular barrier (cf.~\cite{Barausse:2014tra}).
+As we show in Supplemental Material, the qualitative features of this study are confirmed by the analysis of a simple toy model consisting of a double rectangular barrier (cf.~\cite{Barausse:2014tra}).